SirSimon04/notes.nvim/README.md

 * `:NotesOpen<TypeName>`: Opens a picker to browse notes of the specified type.
 Replace `<TypeName>` with the name of your custom type (e.g., `:NotesOpenMeeting`).
 * `:NotesCreate<TypeName>`: Prompts for a title and optional date, then creates a note of the specified type.
 Replace `<TypeName>` with the name of your custom type (e.g., `:NotesCreateMeeting`).
+* `:NotesAddNoteTo<TypeName>`: In case of `folder-based`: Opens a picker to select a note of the specified type, then prompts for a new note name.
+Creates a new note file and adds a wiki-style link to it in the selected note.
+Replace `<TypeName>` with the name of your custom type (e.g., `:NotesAddNoteToProject`).

 **Filename Variables:**